 How to become a nutritionist or dietitian: My career journey and honest advice

 So you want to become a nutritionist or a dietitian?
-How exciting!
+Awesome.

 Where did I study, my qualifications and how I started my nutrition career